Japan Market Entry: Back Office Considerations for Companies Entering Japan

 Banking relationship hurdles frustrate nearly every foreign entrant.
 Opening a corporate bank account in Japan is notoriously difficult.
 Banks conduct extensive due diligence, require substantial documentation, and often insist on multiple in-person meetings.
 The process can take weeks or months, delaying your ability to process payroll, pay vendors, or conduct basic operations.

-Rigid compliance expectations mean there's limited tolerance for "learning as you go."
+Rigid compliance expectations mean there is limited tolerance for learning as you go.
 Japanese authorities expect strict adherence to rules and deadlines from the outset.
 Missing a tax filing or incorrectly calculating withholding tax results in penalties and increased scrutiny that can follow your company for years.

 Unfamiliar business practices like corporate seals (hanko), paper-based processes, and specific document formats may seem antiquated but remain standard practice.
 Companies must adapt to local expectations rather than expecting Japan to accommodate foreign preferences.